supertweety/SuperTweety-FinalCut/README.md

 **6. Learning Relational Possibilistic Logic Theories (IJCAI'17)**

-The codes for learning relational possibilistic logic theories (as in our IJCAI'17 paper) are in the package *supertweety.shorty*.
+The codes for learning relational possibilistic logic theories (as in our IJCAI'17 paper) are in the package https://github.com/supertweety/SuperTweety-FinalCut/tree/master/supertweety/shorty.
 The datasets are available from https://github.com/supertweety/SuperTweety-FinalCut/tree/master/datasets/ijcai17.

 More details will likely be added here in the future.